Final Exam Responsibility

 Classroom Requirements / Changes

 All classroom/laboratory assignments are posted within the class listings on myCOTC / COTCconnect prior to the first day of the semester.
-Room locations may also be viewed via the Web Viewer Events
+Room locations may also be viewed via the Web Viewer Events on the COTC website.

 The process for semester scheduling of classroom and laboratory space follows: